shermand100/PiNodeXMR/README.md

  Where the value '50' can be between 0-100.
 Save changes with > ctrl+O exit the editor with > ctrl+x.
  Monerod will require a restart for mining intensity changes to take effect.
 Carefully monitor your CPU temp, the Pi will auto-throttle CPU voltage at ~82'C

+## Web-Terminal: Updater

+The web terminal is also used to process the updates of the underlying monero version.

+The Process to update:

+* Stop your running node with the relevent stop button in the 'advanced settings' tab.
+* To update to Monero version 0.14.1.2, select '--strip 1' also on the 'advanvaced settings' tab.
+* Log into the Web Terminal as usual and enter ./Updater.sh

+The updater script will run and bring your node up to the latest version.
+At the end of the process it will then start your node in the last mode it was run.

 ## tor

 Your PiNode-XMR utilises tor in Monero's default manner.
 To quote https://github.com/monero-project/monero#using-tor :